The First Challenge To FOSTA Was Dismissed — Along With The First Amendment’s Unique Standing Doctrine

 A D.C.
 District Court dismissed the case on standing grounds, yet did not address case law surrounding standing requirements for First Amendment claims.

 To establish standing under Lujan v.
-Defenders of Wildlife, a plaintiff must have (1) suffered an injury-in-fact; (2) that is fairly traceable to the challenged conduct of the defendant; and (3) that is likely to be redressed by a favorable judicial decision.
+Defenders of Wildlife(link is external)16, a plaintiff must have (1) suffered an injury-in-fact; (2) that is fairly traceable to the challenged conduct of the defendant; and (3) that is likely to be redressed by a favorable judicial decision.

 The government contended that plaintiffs’ online conduct as described in their motion would not fall within FOSTA’s ambit.
 Judge Leon agreed, holding that the organizations did not establish a credible threat of prosecution.
 Moreover, the Court held that Koszyk failed to establish that a victory would likely alleviate his alleged particularized injury.